 Disadvantages of a VA loan

-If you’re taking out your first VA loan and not making a down payment, the funding fee equates to 2.3 percent of what you’re borrowing.
-If you do plan to put money down or have obtained a VA loan in the past, the fee can range from 1.4 percent (for first-time or repeat borrowers putting at least 10 percent down) to 3.6 percent (for repeat borrowers with no down payment).
+While you won’t pay for mortgage insurance with a VA loan, you will pay a funding fee at closing (although this fee can be financed into your loan, increasing the total amount you owe).
+If you’re taking out your first VA loan and putting down less than 5 percent, the funding fee equates to 2.15 percent of the loan amount.
+If you do plan to put money down or have obtained a VA loan in the past, the fee can range from 1.25 percent (for first-time or repeat borrowers putting at least 10 percent down) to 3.3 percent (for repeat borrowers with less than 5 percent down).

 Alternatives to a VA loan

 A VA loan isn’t your only choice of financing.
 Consider the following options, especially if you don’t qualify for a VA loan: